hazelgrove/livelits-paper/pldi21/artifact/README.txt

      when you type "livelit " and are initialized with hoels that have the necessary types.
 Normal Hazel editor services are available, including livelit application (only of built in livelits for the moment.)
+     Only complete livelit definitions (no remaining holes) are added to the livelit context to simplify matters (in principle this is not necessary, but it requires additional error reporting support to report, e.g., when the view cannot be determined due to a hole in the view function.)

      The Hazel implementation uses the interpreter to run these functions whenever necessary and then interprets the results back as values of